Sri Lanka v England, second test scoreboard

 KINGSTON, Jamaica As Usain Bolt prepares to run his last competitive Jamaican race on Saturday, the world's fastest man is already thinking about his future.

-COLOMBO Scoreboard at tea on the second day of the second test between Sri Lanka and England on Wednesday.
+COLOMBO Scoreboard at the end of Sri Lanka's first innings on the second day of the second test against England on Wednesday.

 Sri Lanka first innings (overnight 238-6)